jpaulm/drawfbp/README.md

 To get started using DrawFBP once you have downloaded it, start it going, then click anywhere on the drawing screen, and a block will appear, with a popup prompting you to add a (short) description.
 The type of block defaults to "Process", but a number of other block types are available, controlled by by the buttons along the bottom of the screen.

-To indicate a connection between two blocks, click anywhere on the border of the "from" block; then click anywhere on the border of the "to" block - it doesn't matter whether the left mouse button is held down or not.
+To indicate a connection between two blocks, click anywhere on the border of the "from" block; then hold down the button and drag the mouse to an edge of the "to" block.
+You should see a small blue circle appear where you can click the end of the arrow.

 Other features are described in the Help facility.